Information for Students with Disabilities

 Faculty Notification

-Once disability status has been established, students are required to submit the Request for Accommodation Form each time they register.
-This form authorizes the DSS to notify the faculty for that term of any accommodations required.
+Once the disability status has been established, students are required to submit the Request Accommodations Form each time they register.

 Disability-Related Class Attendance/Absence